cecemel/premieaanvragen-dev/README.md

 - working with private pypi server is still a hack, needs a fix
 - a generic base image should be extract to speed up image build
 - clean-up scripts, docker-compose should be sufficient for all migrations
+- (linux issue) the redis data folder seems to be unknown user.
+THis has to do with user name space not properly mapped